-FICO scores are used for more than just determining whether or not you qualify for a mortgage.
+FICO scores affect more than your ability to get a loan.
+They also affect your interest rate.
 Lenders give lower interest rates to individuals with higher scores.

 How do I find out my FICO score?

-Curious about your FICO score?
-Give us a call at (727) 527-1454.
+Want to know more about your FICO score?
+Give us a call: (727) 527-1454.